-Lindsay, Ashley and Meg Turney are mostly liked by the fans, although there are a very vocal group of sexist fans who believe they only got their jobs by dating someone in the company.
-See Unfortunate Implications.
+Lindsay Jones, Ashley Jenkins, and Meg Turney are mostly liked by the fans, although there are a very vocal group of sexist fans who believe they only got their jobs by dating someone in the company.

 Some people's reaction to The Gauntlet falls into this.
 They either think it was a great idea or really annoying.

 The divide has increased in 2013, with fans of the show now split between those who were glad there was a second season and those who thought that one season was enough, on top of the already existing Broken Base.

 The acquisition of Rooster Teeth by Fullscreen.
 Many fans see this as a way to make the quality of their productions a little better, especially with the upcoming Lazer Team.
 Other fans feel that Rooster Teeth is going to be censored and ultimately lose everything should Fullscreen decide to shut everything down.
 This is despite the fact that one of Fullscreen's franchises is Cyanide and Happiness which makes even the most vulgar of RT look tame.